Flower Cake

 Color the last bowl a deep pink using more pink gel food coloring.
 Scoop the frosting into a small piping bag fitted with a coupler, seal the top, and set aside.

-Next, use the green buttercream and a small round tip like a Wilton 10 to pipe dots to look like flower buds in some of the remaining open spaces.
+Once the larger flowers are in place, use the green buttercream fitted with a small round tip, like a Wilton 10, to pipe little round buds in some of the remaining gaps.

-Open the coupler and swap the round tip for a leaf tip like a Wilton 366, then pipe some leaves around the flowers.
+After piping the buds, swap the round tip for a leaf tip, like a Wilton 366, and pipe leaves around the flowers and buds.

 Substitutions & Swaps – Buttercream Flower Cake